- Subtopic

 Commitment overlap

-The overlap statement helps Sponsor staff identify and resolve potential overlap (scientific, budgetary, or commitment) of support.
-Identifying and eliminating overlap ensures:
+The overlap statement helps Sponsor officials identify and resolve potential overlap (scientific, budgetary, or commitment).
+Identifying and resolving overlap ensures:

-- Sufficient and appropriate effort committed to project;
+- Sufficient and appropriate effort is committed to projects;

-- No duplication of funding for scientific aims, specific budgetary items, or an individual's level of effort;
+- There is no duplication of funding for scientific aims, specific budgetary items, or an individual's effort;

-- Only funds necessary to the conduct of the approved project are included in the award
+- Only funds necessary for the conduct of the project are included in the award

 Overlap Statement Examples